480 Mayflower St, Duxbury, MA 02332, USA

 Owned By: Town of Duxbury

 Round Pond is much more than just a pond.
-The property’s namesake – a 10,000-year old kettle hole — lies at its center.
+The property’s namesake – a 18,000-year old kettle hole — lies at its center.
 Pine and oak woods surround the pond, and contain a number of intersecting, well-marked trails, some of which traverse wetlands via boardwalk.
 There are other surface waters nearby too – active cranberry bogs and reservoirs, other ponds, and even a small lake.
+The Round Pond Conservation Area also includes the David Cutler Forest, named for the conservationist and owner/editor of the Duxbury Clipper, a local newspaper.

 In the 1880s, Round Pond was known as Cole’s Pond, and was the site of the Merry Family’s ice house.
 During the winter, ice from the pond was cut into blocks and stored nearby, with sawdust for insulation.
 Amazingly, this kept the ice intact into the spring and summer, when it was delivered to private homes.
 The ice operation continued into the 1940s, after which refrigerators rendered it obsolete.